3 VPA Students Launch 'Alt' Web Series to Increase Diversity in Entertainment | ExBulletin

 Frustrated by the lack of authentic portrayal of black gay men in the entertainment industry, Chidube Egbo became determined to write his own web series reflecting his identity.

-I didn’t want to do something that educated whites, said Egbo, a junior at Syracuse University.
+I didn’t want to do something that educated whites, said Egbo, a senior at Syracuse University.
 I want it to be a lot more experiential and a lot more about telling life stories.

 Egbo wrote and stars in the new Alt web series.
 The series centers on Uche, a major in black gay creative writing, and explores his student life.
 The first episode of the web series debuts on YouTube on Friday.

-Note: CORRECTION: A previous version of this post incorrectly stated the year of Egbo.
-The Daily Orange regrets this error.